 Anandi Ma on Dharma and Devotion

 Dharma is often defined simply as religion, like the Hindu dharma, the Christian religion or dharma, or Islam as a religion or dharma.
-But dharma actually refers more to what the Master has taught or said.
-What Christ said, His actual words, became a scripture—the Bible.
+But dharma actually refers more to what the master has taught or said.
+What Christ said, his actual words, became a scripture—the Bible.
 What Mohammed said became the Koran, and that is basically Islam.
-Identically, in Hinduism, we have many scriptures—what Ram said became the Ramayana; what Krishna said became the Bhagavad Gita.
-Then there are the Upanishads, which were received directly by the many Realized Teachers in deep states of meditation, not something that came from the intellect.
+Identically, in Hinduism, we have many scriptures—what Lord Ram said became the Ramayana; what Krishna said became the Bhagavad Gita.
+Then there are the Upanishads, which were received directly by the many realized teachers in deep states of meditation, not something that came from the intellect.

 All these words, all these teachings, all the scriptures became dharma.
 But an even more precise or accurate definition of dharma is ‘correct behavior.’
 What can lead you to the truth is correct behavior—dharma leads you to the truth.

 Devotion is a part of dharma because by following dharma, or the scriptures, you are showing devotion to God, you are listening to what God has said.
 For example, the commandment, “Thou shalt not steal,” is the first niyama of yoga, as well.
 The roots of dharma, as Guruji taught, are embodied in the first axiom of yoga: Ahimsa parmo dharma—‘there is no dharma greater than nonviolence.’
 You should lead such a life that you don’t hurt any person in thought, word, or deed.
 That’s the very essence of any dharma; that is what all religions teach.